DaoCloud/DaoCloud-docs/docs/en/docs/storage/features.md

 - Dynamic Memory Management

-    Supports dynamic allocation of storage pool resources, eliminating the need for administrators to manually manage, operate, and maintain data volumes.
+    Supports dynamic allocation of StorageClass resources, eliminating the need for administrators to manually manage, operate, and maintain data volumes.

 - Creation of Multiple Data Volumes

-    Data volumes can be dynamically created through storage pools, and snapshots can be used to create data volumes.
+    Data volumes can be dynamically created through StorageClass, and snapshots can be used to create data volumes.

 ## Cloud Native Local Storage (Hwameistor)